-- A council member is an applicant or scientific participant in an application, whose budget exceeds DKK 1 million (excluding overhead), submitted to the council of which the applicant is a member, or - The research council is deemed disqualified, or for other reasons does not possess the necessary scientific expertise to consider the application in question.
+- A council member is an applicant or scientific participant in an application, whose budget exceeds DKK 1 million, excluding overhead or - The research council is deemed disqualified, or for other reasons does not possess the necessary scientific expertise to consider the application in question.

 Applications for external review will be submitted to an international review panel or to an individual external reviewer.
 If your application has been submitted for external review, you will always receive a copy of the review, to enable you to provide comment (consultation procedure).
-DFF will be entitled to make a decision about your application without waiting for your comments, if the deadline for submitting your reply has been passed.
 DFF uses external reviews as an extension of the basis for assessment of the research councils, and the reviewer's function is solely to provide guidance.
 The final decision rest with the research councils and is based on the criteria described in the call and prioritisation of the overall field of applicants.

-In the application form you may state if there is one or more researchers you would rather is/are not involved in the external review of your application.
+In the e-grant form you may state if there is one or more researchers you would rather is/are not involved in the external review of your application.
 In such cases, you must provide exact contact information for the researcher in question and briefly explain why they should not review your application.